-Lenders want to make cash advances, that’s how they make their money.
-Quite often they will offer a small discounted rate on a personal loan.
+Lenders want to make cash advances; that’s how they make their money.
+Quite often, they will offer a low discounted rate on a personal loan.
 This could apply to a borrower who agrees to make automatic monthly payments, for example.

 Sometimes these discounts are included in advertised rates.
 You should always make sure you’re entitled to the discount before signing up.